- 1 Income Tax Treaty

 The United States has made international tax compliance a key enforcement priority, and recently announced several new tax compliance groups designed to focus on offshore and foreign money.

-Which Banks in Taiwan Report U.S. Account Holders?
+Which Banks in Japan Report U.S. Account Holders?

-As of now, there are nearly 2000 Foreign Financial Institutions, within Taiwan that report US account holder information to the IRS.
-The list can be found here: Taiwan FFI List.
+As of now, there are nearly 21,500 Foreign Financial Institutions, within Japan that report US account holder information to the IRS.

 What is important to note, is that the list is not limited to just bank accounts.
 Rather, when it comes to FATCA or FBAR Reporting, it may involve a much more broad spectrum of assets and accounts, including: